If you are thinking about leaving your marriage, you should consider how to exit your relationship carefully before you take action.

 If you don’t discuss your unhappiness or why you want to end your marriage ahead of time, you cannot work on or solve any of the real issues.
 Working on problems – at best – may save your marriage and at worst will benefit you by helping you learn why your marriage failed and how you can avoid a repeat performance.
 So many people leave the failed relationship and jump into a similar relationship that presents all the same old problems.
 Give your relationship every chance to work and learn everything you can from the process.
 If it really is time to end it, you will both be more prepared to separate after exploring the relationship.

 5. Not fully thinking through the consequences

 When they blind-side, people often do not think anything through but the “freedom” they think they will get after they leave.
 I talk to people that seem to think they can carry on as usual, but just have a different partner in the equation.
 Divorce has many consequences.
 Are you ready to give up time with your kids, many friends, usually two-thirds of your money, your home, your cottage, your toys, and your life as you know it?
-Many regret leaving their marriage because they haven’t really thought out the full consequences of leaving in the moment they act.
-It’s hard to come back from blind-siding your partner, because so much trust is broken.
+Many regret leaving their marriage because they haven’t really thought out the full consequences of leaving at the moment they act.
+It’s hard to come back from blind-siding your partner because so much trust is broken.
 You will lose much of what you value, so make sure you think the true consequences through.

 6. Regret is common.

 Looking back, people often say they wish they had managed their exit more fairly and with more kindness.
 Blind-siding is a cowardly act – it really is about avoiding interacting with your partner while they are most hurt.

 Looking back at your divorce five years out, will you be proud of how you behaved?

 If you are thinking about separating – a little planning goes a long way!
 I can help you find your best path through.

 Please contact me.